Can Countdown to Profits Make You Money with a Few Mouse Clicks?

 Quick Summary of Countdown to Profits

-Pros: You might get your $97 refunded if you file for a refund before your 30 days are up.
+The Good: You might get your $97 refunded if you file for a refund before your 30 days are up.
 You could obtain some marketing training with your subscription membership.

-Cons: The system tells you almost nothing about how you'll generate the advertised thousands of dollars.
+The Bad: The system tells you almost nothing about how you'll generate the advertised thousands of dollars.
 Countdown to Profits overhypes how much money you can potentially make.
 If you actually try the system for 30 days, you disqualify yourself from getting a refund.

-Our Recommendation: Countdown to Profits offers more hype than information and is not a recommended system for earning an online income.
+The Bottom Line: Countdown to Profits offers more hype than information and is not a recommended system for earning an online income.

 Richard Paul, the name and voice behind a system called Countdown to Profits (CTP), says that his work-at-home, money-making program can make you an online income with just “a few mouse clicks.”
 You are promised $500 just for watching the introductory sales video.

 Richard also claims that you can easily generate $1,000, $3,000 or even $5,000 bonuses by selling products to customers.

 What is Countdown to Profits?